mbaze/Z80-Bits/clever-16-bit-loops.md

 range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.
 In practice, this limitation is rarely a problem.
 In addition to being shorter and faster, this method preserves the accumulator.

-Iteration counts known at compile time can simply be pre-biased.
-Runtime biasing is extremely cheap:
+Not all iteration counts can be biased at compile time; however, runtime biasing is extremely cheap:
 ```
       inc   b
       dec   bc